Hiren6/TAGE-Branch-Predictor/README.md

 </p>

 **CS-305 IITB Group project by C.A.O.S team**
-- Gyana Prakash Beria -> Implementing TAGE, TAGE-L, testing
+- Gyana Prakash Beria -> Implementing TAGE, TAGE-L, Testing, Presentation
-- Hiren Bavaskar -> Implementing TAGE, testing
+- Hiren Bavaskar -> Implementing TAGE, Testing, Presentation
-- Nabarun Champramnari -> Presentation, video making
+- Nabarun Champramnari -> Presentation
-- Sayantan Dhar -> Testing, video editing
+- Sayantan Dhar -> Testing, Plots, Video editing

 ## Objective of this project
 Compare the performance of the state of art TAGE, TAGE-L branch predictors with other predictors like hashed_perceptron in ChampSim